-eCommerce business is spreading its tentacles rapidly, engulfing traditional selling/buying routine of an average-everyday consumer.
-From corporate giants like Amazon, Flipkart, etc. to small local retailers, the game of selling and buying of a huge and diversified consumers’ basket of categorized goods just got bigger than ever before.
-Every random thing anyone can think of is available at the doorstep in just a few clicks.
+eCommerce business is spreading its tentacles rapidly, engulfing the traditional selling/buying routine of an average-everyday consumer.
+From corporate giants like Amazon, Flipkart, etc. to small local retailers, the game of selling and buying a huge and diversified consumer basket of categorized goods just got bigger than ever before.
+Every random thing anyone can think of is available at their doorstep in just a few clicks.

 The following steps give a brief of the steps involved in the delivery process of a heavy item, say TV: –

 - TV gets picked up from the nearest dealer.

 - It is packed and sent to the logistics division of the company.